marcusportmann/inception/README.md

         ...
       }
       ```
+   7. Edit the *src/main/frontend/angular.json* file and add the *@angular/localize/init* entry to the polyfills.
+      ```
+      "polyfills": [
+              "zone.js",
+              "@angular/localize/init"
+            ],
+      ```
-   7. Add the path mapping for the ngx-inception library to the *src/main/frontend/tsconfig.app.json* file.
+   8. Add the path mapping for the ngx-inception library to the *src/main/frontend/tsconfig.app.json* file.
       ```
       "compilerOptions": {
         ...,